section-engineering-education/engineering-education/articles/atom-vs-visual-studio-code-functionality-and-features-comparison/index.md

 ### Conclusion

 In conclusion, Atom and Visual Studio Code editors work well, and each editor has its benefits and disadvantages.
 The editor that fits and satisfies one developer's demands may not satisfy the demands of another developer.
-One developer may like how Atom function, and another may prefer Visual Studio Code editor.
+One developer may like how Atom functions and another may prefer Visual Studio Code editor.

 If you wonder which text editor is best for you, you can choose any out of both.
 Both editors have multiple features that meet the developer's requirements.
 Also, it is essential to use the editors to familiarize yourself with the features and shortcut keys.
 Both editors provide almost the same features to developers.
 Hopefully, this article helps you decide which editor best suits your requirements.